alnvdl/alnvdl.github.io/_posts/2018-02-10-not-everyone-has-real-broadband.md

 Brazil, like the US, is a country of continental proportions and diversity.
 And much like in the US, internet access is not that great: slow speeds, high prices, and very few alternatives.
 That is, assuming you have an alternative to begin with.

-I first got broadband access at home, in 2001.
+I first got broadband access at home in 2001.
 With a 256 Kbps DSL connection, I was happy that I could stay online all day long and download things 5 times faster than over the previous dial-up connection.
-A few years later, the downstream speed had doubled to a whooping 500 Kbps.
+A few years later, the downstream speed had doubled to a whopping 500 Kbps.
 By 2009, it was bumped to 2 Mbps, still ADSL.
 Progress seemed inevitable, but then it stopped there.

-In 2014, I moved to another house one mile away, and there, not even DSL was available: I had to use a ~8 Mbps 3G connection with a 20 GB data cap.
+In 2014, I moved to another house one mile away, and there, not even DSL was available: I had to use a ~8 Mbps 3G connection with a 20 GB monthly data cap.
 DSL access became available one year later, at the mind-blowing speed of 4 Mbps.

 But this article is not yet another rant about poor internet access.
 Instead, it is a plea for developers and designers to adapt a few of their practices so as to improve the user experience of those unlucky among us: the ones stuck with internet speeds that make most people cringe when you tell them.